steady-step/GMU-2026-Spring-Semester/cds101&102/week7_deepdive.md

 I will deal with Computer structure especially based on CPU, ISR, and  transistor.

-     First, we can classfy interrupt type with these 5.
+     First, we can classfy interrupt type with these 3.

      1. external ISR -> made by I/O apic

-     2. timer interrupt(internal)

-     3. ipi (interanl)

-     4. Other interrupt except 2 & 3.
+     2. internal interrupt(timer etc.)

-     5. System Call
+     3. System Call

-     2-4 is created by local APIC, and 5 is just made by CPU command.
+     2 is created by local APIC, and 3 is just made by CPU command.

      As I said before, the CPU which will perfrom each i/o interrupt signal is chosen by i/o apic.